Sort

 initialize count[ ];

-while (read in a students record)
+while (read in a student’s record)

 insert to list count[stdnt.grade];